-- In face-to-face (in-class) courses, students must physically attend a class meeting by the census date. - In online (NT) courses, students must complete an academically related activity by the census date.

-- In hybrid (HY) courses, students must either physically attend a class meeting OR complete an academically related activity by the census date. - In web-supported (WB) courses, students must physically attend a class meeting by the census date.
+- In face-to-face (in-class) courses, students must physically attend a class meeting by the census date. - In online (NT) courses, students must complete an Enrollment Quiz in Moodle by the census date. - In hybrid (HY) and blended (BL) courses, students must either physically attend a class meeting OR complete an Enrollment Quiz in Moodle by the census date.